PelmeenidHapukoorega/Solutions-Architect/AZ-900/01-Cloud-Concepts/Notes.md

 Multi cloud is perfect if you have a lot of different needs and concerns about your business needs.
 You get to handpick where you keep what, what services you use from what cloud provider and put into a mixed bag.
 Total customisation.

+## Azure Arc

+Azure arc is a set of technologies that helps manage your cloud environment.

+### WHAT does it do?

+It helps you manage your cloud whether its private, public, hybrid or multi cloud that runs on multiple cloud providers at once.
+Additionally it extents Azure control plane which is the central management layer which allows you to set rules, manage servers, clusters and data services located anywhere.

+### WHY does this exist?

+It solves the modern challenge of managing IT resources that are spread out everywhere, in short its purpose is to make anything look and act like its a native resource of Azure.
+Think unified control panel for management.

+### HOW does it work?

+It works by installing a small piece of software on a resource that is outside Azure cloud but it tricks the Azure system into thinking that resources that it is applied to are hosted on Azure.
+You install the Azure arc agent onto the machine or cluster living in either datacentre, aws or gcp.
+The agent establishes secure outbound connection to Azure management service.
+Then the external resource is registered and appears as standard resource withing Azure portal and recieves a unique Azure resource ID.

+### Summary

+Azure arc acts like a translator and connector that brings both management, governance and deployment capabilities of Azure to your entire IT infra regardless of location.

+## Azure VMware

+Say you have a lot of VMs on VMware that are organized in your way, but now you want to move to a bigger playground which is Azure.
+Instead of taking them all out and re organize everthing for Azure, Azure VMware Solution or AVS lifts everything at once and places it right into Azure.

+### WHAT does it do?

+It creates software that enables one physical server to run multiple isolate VM systems at the same time

+### WHY does this exist?

+It exists because it allows large companies to move ther existing VMware systems quickly into cloud without having to rebuild them brick by brick, all while retaining their familiar management tools.

+### HOW does it work?

+It works by hosting customers dedicated VMware environment on the physical serves within Azure data centre, allowing seamless migration and integration to Azure services.